sbrstrkkdwmdr/sbrbot/README.md

 to compile the bot the bot run `tsc` or `npm run build`</br>
 to run the compiled code run `npm run run` </br>

-to run the bot without checking for errors (or for other debugging purposes) use `npm run test`</br>

 ## image search setup